hypherionmc/fdd-docs/config-mod.md

 	sendSayCommand = true
 	#Should commands be posted to discord
 	broadcastCommands = true
-	#Should Tell Raw messages be posted
-	sendTellRaw = true
-	#Should the ~discord command be enabled
-	inviteCommandEnabled = false
+	#Commands that should not be broadcasted to discord
+	ignoredCommands = ["particle", "login"]

 #Change the contents of certain event messages
 [messages]
+	#Convert Discord to MC, and MC to Discord Formatting
+	formatting = true
+	#Should console messages be sent to the Console Channel
+	sendConsoleMessages = true
 	#Server Starting Message
-	serverStarting = "Server is starting..."
+	serverStarting = "*Server is starting...*"
 	#Server Started Message
-	serverStarted = "Server has started.
-Enjoy!"
+	serverStarted = "*Server has started.
+Enjoy!*"
 	#Server Stopping Message
-	serverStopping = "Server is stopping..."
+	serverStopping = "*Server is stopping...*"
 	#Server Stopped Message
-	serverStopped = "Server has stopped..."
+	serverStopped = "*Server has stopped...*"
 	#Player Joined Message.
 Use %player% to display the player name
-	playerJoined = "%player% has joined the server!"
+	playerJoined = "*%player% has joined the server!*"
 	#Player Left Message.
 Use %player% to display the player name
-	playerLeft = "%player% has left the server!"
+	playerLeft = "*%player% has left the server!*"
 	#Achievement Messages.
 Available variables: %player%, %title%, %description%
-	achievements = "%player% has made the advancement [%title%]: %description%"
+	achievements = "*%player% has made the advancement [%title%]: %description%*"
 	#Chat Messages.
 Available variables: %player%, %message%
 	chat = "%message%"
+	#Command Messages.
+Available variables: %player%, %command%
+	commands = "%player% **executed command: %command%**"
+	#Should messages sent with TellRaw be sent to discord as a chat?
+(Experimental)
+	relayTellRaw = true
+	#Should the entire command executed be relayed to discord, or only the name of the command
+	relayFullCommands = false
 	#The message to show when someone uses /discord command.
 You can use %inviteurl%
 	inviteMessage = "Hey, check out our discord server here -> %inviteurl%"

 #Change in which channel messages appear
 [messageDestinations]

-	#Should Server Starting/Started/Stopping/Stopped Messages be in chat.
-If false, it will appear in the log channel
+	#Control where CHAT messages are delivered
+	[messageDestinations.chat]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "CHAT"
+		#Should the message be sent using EMBED style messages
+		useEmbed = false

+	#Control where START/STOP messages are delivered
+	[messageDestinations.startStop]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "EVENT"
+		#Should the message be sent using EMBED style messages
+		useEmbed = false

+	#Control where JOIN/LEAVE messages are delivered
+	[messageDestinations.joinLeave]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "EVENT"
+		#Should the message be sent using EMBED style messages
+		useEmbed = false

+	#Control where ADVANCEMENT messages are delivered
+	[messageDestinations.advancements]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "EVENT"
+		#Should the message be sent using EMBED style messages
-	statusInChat = false
+		useEmbed = false

-	#Should Join/Leave Messages be in chat.
-If false, it will appear in the log channel
+	#Control where DEATH messages are delivered
+	[messageDestinations.death]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "EVENT"
+		#Should the message be sent using EMBED style messages
-	joinLeaveInChat = false
+		useEmbed = false

-	#Should Advancement Messages be in chat.
-If false, it will appear in the log channel
+	#Control where COMMAND messages are delivered
+	[messageDestinations.commands]
+		#The Channel the message will be delivered to.
+Valid entries are CHAT, EVENT, CONSOLE
+		channel = "EVENT"
+		#Should the message be sent using EMBED style messages
-	advancementsInChat = false
+		useEmbed = false

-	#Should Death messages be in chat.
-If false, it will appear in the log channel
+#Enable or Disable certain bot commands
+[botCommands]
+	#Allow members to link their MC and Discord accounts
+	accountLinking = true
+	#Enable/Disable the Player List command
+	allowPlayerList = true
+	#Enable/Disable the Server Status command
+	allowServerStatus = true

+#Execute Minecraft commands in Discord
+[linkedCommands]
+	#Should linked commands be enabled
-	deathInChat = false
+	enabled = false
+	#Commands to be linked
+	commands = []
 ```